GovTechSG/apex-cloud-troubleshooting/docs/home.md

 # APEX Cloud Troubleshooting Guide

-This guide provides you with troubleshooting steps for fixing any issues that you might encounter while using APEX Cloud.
+This guide provides steps for fixing any issues that you might encounter while using APEX Cloud.

 #### Audience